-- 6. Apply knowledge of the history of the American Revolutionary period to determine the experiences and events that led the colonists to declare independence; explain the key ideas about equality, representative government, limited government, rule of law, natural rights, common good, and the purpose of government in the Declaration of Independence. - 7.
-Analyze the weaknesses of the national government under the Articles of Confederation; and describe the crucial events (e.g., Shays' Rebellion) leading to the Constitutional Convention.
+1. Apply knowledge of the history of the American Revolutionary period to determine the experiences and events that led the colonists to declare independence; explain the key ideas about equality, representative government, limited government, rule of law, natural rights,

-&lt;sup>39 See Appendix D for annotations of primary sources and links to key and suggested primary sources for United States History and Civics
+$^{^{43}}$ See Appendix D for annotations of primary sources and links to key and suggested primary sources for United States History and Civics

-- 8. Identify the various leaders of the Constitutional Convention and analyze the major issues (e.g., distribution of political power, rights of individuals, representation and rights of states, slavery) they debated and how the issues were resolved. - 9.
-Compare and contrast key ideas debated between the Federalists and Anti-Federalists over ratification of the Constitution (e.g., federalism, factions, checks and balances, independent judiciary, republicanism, limited government).
+- common good, and the purpose of government in the Declaration of Independence. - 2.
+Analyze the weaknesses of the national government under the Articles of Confederation; and describe the crucial events (e.g., Shays' Rebellion) leading to the Constitutional Convention. - 3.
+Identify the various leaders of the Constitutional Convention and analyze the major issues (e.g., distribution of political power, rights of individuals, representation and rights of states, slavery) they debated and how the issues were resolved. - 4.
+Compare and contrast key ideas debated between the Federalists and Anti-Federalists over ratification of the Constitution (e.g., federalism, factions, checks and balances, independent judiciary, republicanism, limited government).44

-Note: Important topics of individual Federalist Papers: Federalist 10-factions; Federalist 9-strong union; Federalist 39-republican government; Federalist 51-three branches of government independent of each other to ensure liberty; Federalist 78 importance of an independent judicial branch and judicial review.
+Note: Important topics of individual Federalist Papers: Federalist 10-factions; Federalist 9-strong union; Federalist 39-republican government; Federalist 51-three branches of government independent of each other to ensure liberty; Federalist 78 -importance of an independent judicial branch and judicial review.

-10. Summarize the Preamble and each article in the Constitution, and the rights enumerated in the Bill of Rights; explain the reasons for the addition of the Bill of Rights to the Constitution in 1791.
+5. Summarize the Preamble and each article in the Constitution, and the rights enumerated in the Bill of Rights; explain the reasons for the addition of the Bill of Rights to the Constitution in 1791.

-Key Primary Sources for Topic 2 in Appendix D The Declaration of Independence (1776) excerpts from The Federalist, Number 10 (1787) The Constitution of the United States (1787) The United States Bill of Rights (1791) Suggested Primary Sources for Topic 2 in Appendix D Selected Federalist Papers, such as numbers 1, 9, 39, 51, and 78 (1787-1788) Selected responses by Anti-Federalists (1787-1789) The Federal Farmer (Richard Henry Lee) and Centinel
+The Declaration of Independence (1776) excerpts from The Federalist, Number 10 (1787) The Constitution of the United States (1787)

+The United States Bill of Rights (1791)

+Selected Federalist Papers, such as numbers 1, 9, 39, 51, and 78 (1787-1788)

+Selected responses by Anti-Federalists (1787-1789) The Federal Farmer (Richard Henry Lee) and Centinel

 Topic 3.
-The institutions of United States government
+The institutions of United States government [8.T3]